 We all have history, a sad one.
 We are all wounded.
 We have emotional, physical, or spiritual wounds.

-I like the question that Henri Nouwen asks in his book “The Wounded Healer”.
+I like the question that Henri Nouwen asks in his book “The Wounded Healer.”
 The main question is not “How can we hide our wounds for the fear of being ashamed?”
 But “How can we put our wounds at the service of others?”

-Jesus is the healer of human wounds sent by God: by his wounds we are healed.
+Jesus is the healer of human wounds sent by God: by his wounds, we are healed.
 Jesus’ suffering and death brought joy and life.
-His humiliation brought glory; the rejection he suffered brought a community of love and grace.
+His humiliation brought glory.
+The rejection he suffered brought a community of love and grace.
 As followers of Jesus, we can also allow our wounds to be a source of healing for others.

-The same way as the Father sent Jesus with a mission so that through His wounds, others can receive healing, Jesus sends us, as John 20:21 says, so that through our wounds, others can come out of the shame produced by their histories, their wounds and may achieve healing.
+The same way the Father sent Jesus with a mission that through His wounds, others can receive healing, Jesus sends us, as John 20:21 says, so that through our wounds, others can come out of the shame produced by their histories, their wounds and may achieve healing.

 I found an old legend in the Talmud that can help us understand this concept:

 Rabbi Yoshua ben Levi met the prophet Elijah while he was standing at the entrance to Rabbi Simeron ben Yohai’s cave. . .
 He asked Elijah, “When will the Messiah come?”
-Elijah replied, “Go and ask him yourself”.
-“Where is He?”, “Sitting at the gates of the city”.
-“How am I going to recognize Him?”.
+Elijah replied, “Go and ask him yourself.”
+“Where is He?”
+“Sitting at the gates of the city.”
+“How am I going to recognize Him?”
 “He is sitting among the poor, covered in wounds.
 The poor who are next to him untie all their wounds at the same time and then bandage them again.
-But He unties them one by one and bandages them one by one again, saying: ‘Perhaps someone needs me: and if happens so, I must always be ready not to be late not even for one minute to help others to bandage their wounds”.
+But He unties them one by one and bandages them one by one again, saying, ‘Perhaps someone needs me, and if happens so, I must always be ready not to be late not even for one minute to help others to bandage their wounds.”

-The Messiah, the old legend tells us, is sitting among the poor, bandaging the wounds one at a time, always ready for the moment when He can be called to serve.
+The Messiah, the old legend tells us, is sitting among the poor, bandaging their wounds one at a time, always ready for the moment when He can be called to serve.
 The same happen with us.

-God has sent us to work on our wounds first, with a broken identity, and then help others bandage their wounds.
+God has sent us to work on our wounds first, with a broken identity, and then to help others bandage their wounds.

 Rediscover your identity

-Your identity is not in what you do, what you possess or your popularity.
+Your identity is not in what you do, what you possess, or your popularity.
 Those are broken false identities that Satan wants you to assimilate.
 Your identity is in who you are, not in what you do.
 You are a human being, created in the image of God to receive and give love.
 That is your identity.
 It is that simple.
-It is not something complex.
+It is not complex.
 Your identity must be based on the love that God feels for you.